 However, Heartland Boy did buy Sarine in April 2016 when both TA criteria were fulfilled.
 He subsequently sold it for an annualised profit of 11% in September when he noticed that both the fundamentals and technical analysis have deteriorated.

 Therefore, the lesson here is that if your undervalued stock is still on a downtrend, you need to be patient and wait for it to reverse into an uptrend.
-You never know when the bottom is indeed.
+You never know when the bottom is indeed the bottom.

 Examples Of Stocks Heartland Boy Purchased Recently